Alzheimer’s and Pet-Assisted Therapy: Animal Companionship for Patients

 Animal-assisted interventions, which involve the use of therapy animals in various healthcare settings, have been shown to provide numerous benefits for patients with Alzheimer’s disease and other forms of dementia.

 • Reduced anxiety and agitation: Interacting with therapy animals can help alleviate feelings of anxiety and agitation commonly experienced by individuals with Alzheimer’s disease.
-The presence of a friendly animal companion can create a calming effect and promote relaxation.
+The presence of a friendly animal companion can create a calming effect and promote .

 • Improved socialisation: Animal-assisted interventions encourage social engagement and interaction among patients.
 Animals serve as non-judgemental companions, facilitating conversation and improving communication skills in individuals who often struggle to connect with others.